Top 10 Best Electric Guitarists of All Time

 The greatest riffs and solos.
 Look at Art of Life.

 Syn should be higher up.
 The list should be:

 4. Synyster Gates

-6th PLACE?! some people should get brains and listen to afterlife!
-SO FAST PACED!
-I say he is an expert at chugging and all of that and in afterlife, his guitar can make cool screaming sounds and I call synyster gates fans "synners" and he's got a great sense of humor and a beautiful voice!
+6th place?!
+Some people should get brains and listen to "Afterlife"!
+It's so fast-paced!
+I say he is an expert at chugging and all of that, and in "Afterlife", his guitar can make cool screaming sounds.
+I call Synyster Gates fans "Synners".
+He's got a great sense of humor and a beautiful voice!

 Love Joe.
-Best of the still alive bunch.
+He's the best of the still alive bunch.
 Technically great.
 Plays amazingly varied styles in spite of being derided as "just a shredder".
-Always put's on a great show for the fans.
+Always puts on a great show for the fans.
 Entertaining yet a custodian of the Blues and greats from the past.
 Encourages newer players.
-Singing and playing has matured over the years.
+His singing and playing have matured over the years.
 Great Blues/Rock singer.

 Just go see him live and tell me he is not number 1.
 He has such an incredible range.
 Supreme talent.

 A virtuoso partly driven by perfectionism that has had him playing with some of the best in their class for decades.
-Able to cover must genres with the guitfiddle, Vai is right up there with the very best.
+Able to cover most genres with the guitar, Vai is right up there with the very best.